dydxprotocol/liquidator/README.md

 ## Overview

-This service will automatically liquidate undercollateralized and expired Accounts on the [dYdX Solo Protocol](https://github.com/dydxprotocol/solo).
-Liquidations on dYdX happen internally between Accounts, so no actual ERC20 token movements occur.
+This service will automatically liquidate undercollateralized and/or expired accounts on dYdX.

+This bot works for Solo (Margin-Trading) and/or Perp (Perpetual Market) accounts. so no actual ERC20 token movements occur.

+Use the envvars `SOLO_LIQUIDATIONS_ENABLED`, `SOLO_EXPIRATIONS_ENABLED`, `PERP_LIQUIDATIONS_ENABLED` to control what kind of liquidations to perform.

-**In order to use this liquidator bot, you will need a funded dYdX Account.
-If you use the default of `SOLO_ACCOUNT_NUMBER=0`, you can fund your dYdX Account on [trade.dydx.exchange/balances](https://trade.dydx.exchange/account).**
+**Liquidations on dYdX happen internally between Accounts, so you will need an already-funded dYdX Account to use this liquidator bot.
+If you use the default of `SOLO_ACCOUNT_NUMBER=0`, you can fund your dYdX Margin (Solo) or Perpetual (Perp) Account on [trade.dydx.exchange/balances](https://trade.dydx.exchange/balances).**

 Successfully liquidating Accounts will modify your dYdX Account balances.
 You can liquidate assets you do not have in your Account provided you have another asset as collateral, which will just cause your dYdX Account Balance to go negative in that asset.

-### Liquidation Mechanics
+### Solo Liquidations
 Liquidations on Solo reward a 5% spread on top of the current oracle prices for the assets being liquidated and used as collateral.
 Example:

 Undercollateralized Account: